 IN LANGUAGE AND HUMAN MIGRATIONS

-††††††††† While in Scotland visiting the places pointed out by Edward Furlong, I saw some standing stones and artifacts with Ogam writing on them.
-They were described by Dr. Anthony Jackson in his book called "The Symbol Stones of Scotland", which I found in a small bookstore in Stornoway.
-I was intrigued when I read that the inscriptions had not been deciphered and suggested that they were not linguistic at all, but numerical.
+††††††††† While in Scotland visiting the places pointed out by Edward Furlong, Nyland saw some standing stones and artifacts with Ogam writing on them.
+They were described by Dr. Anthony Jackson in his book called "The Symbol Stones of Scotland", which he found in a small bookstore in Stornoway.
+He was intrigued when reading that the inscriptions had not been deciphered and suggested that they were not linguistic at all, but numerical.
 This didn't sound right to me because of the careful way in which the script had been carved; so decoding the recalcitrant inscriptions became a challenge to me.
-This research went on at the same time that I followed Odysseus' travels.
-I believe to have decoded and translated most of the Ogam inscriptions in Scotland and many of the Irish ones.
+This research went on at the same time that he followed Odysseus' travels.† He also believe to have decoded and translated most of the Ogam inscriptions in Scotland and many of the Irish ones.
 The solution of the Ogam decoding problem provided the foundation for all research into the origin of languages.

 ††††††††† In other words, linguistic students tend to be brainwashed in our Universities and are trained to reject other ways of looking at a subject, because other views are inherently inconsistent with their training.

-††††††††† In the following articles, I will show many major languages which were invented by formulaic distortion and manipulation of the ancient language which Genesis 11:1 described as: "Now the whole world had one language".
-This was followed by Genesis 11:7, which instructed the religious leaders of the day: "Let us confuse their language so they can no longer speak to each other".
+††††††††† In the following articles, are shown many major languages that were invented by formulaic distortion and manipulation of the ancient language which Genesis 11:1 described as: "Now the whole world had one language".
+Genesis 11:7† followed this, which instructed the religious leaders of the day: "Let us confuse their language so they can no longer speak to each other".
 That is exactly what happened, all over the world.
 The world has never seen a more scholarly project of such magnitude and impact as the language-invention and language-introduction projects, carried out with enormous energy, dedication, including even unbelievable brutality and almost without interruption during some four millennia, until very recently in Canada among its native population.
 The world will never see such a project again because the same would not be possible any more.
-In the following pages, I will show that our modern "science" of Indo-European linguistics, as taught in Universities, is solidly founded on the biblical command of Gen. 11:7, with a bit of academic substance thrown in.
+In the following pages, Nyland demonstrated that our modern "science" of Indo-European linguistics is founded on the biblical command of Gen. 11:7, with a bit of academic substance thrown in.

-††††† ††††Now why would someone with formal training in forest and land
+someone with formal training in forest and land administration, surveying, aerial

-made great contributions to the science, they chose to work on.
-Thomas Kuhn
+contributions to the science, they chose to work on.
+Thomas Kuhn in his book:

-†††††† †††As forestry is probably the most inter-disciplinary subject taught at our Universities, even more so than geography, I was trained to look at problems from many different perspectives and disciplines, without being brainwashed in any field.
-This, combined with my previous experience in botany (taxonomy), medicine, the difficult wartime occupation years in Holland and the war in the Pacific, it soon became a habit and the results show in this homepage.
+††††††††† As forestry is an inter-disciplinary subject taught at our Universities, even more so than geography, Nyland was trained to look at problems from many different perspectives and disciplines, without being opinionated in any field.
+This, combined with a previous experience in botany (taxonomy) and medicine, the difficult wartime occupation years in Holland and the war in the Pacific, it soon became a habit.

 For further detail, please refer to: